Matju-M/Etherium.SmartContracts.Angular/design_pattern_desicions.md

     }
 ```

 # Further Improvements

 ## Factory Contract pattern
-This implementation could be used to create the store contracts dynamically, thus will have their own funds, instead of having them combined.
+This implementation might be used to create the store contracts dynamically, thus will have their own funds, instead of having them combined.